sugarlabs/musicblocks-launcher/README.md

 ### Windows Executables

-To build Musicblocks binaries on Windows, you need a CYGWIN / MSYS2 / WSL2 interface which provides the latest GNU sed.
-Make sure `sed` is executable from the terminal before proceeding
+To build Music Blocks binaries on Windows, you need a CYGWIN / MSYS2 / WSL2 interface which provides the latest GNU sed.
+Make sure `sed` is executable from the terminal before proceeding.

 ```bash
 git clone https://github.com/sugarlabs/musicblocks-launcher  # clone this repository